3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Results

 We further evaluate our method on point cloud denoising tasks, using a total of 28 point clouds provided by PointCleanNet~\cite{rakotosaona2020pointcleannet}.
 We consider two noise models: (i) outlier noise modeled on what might be expected from lidar sensor noise or miscalibration, in which noise points are concentrated near object surfaces, and (ii) synthetic real-world noise similar to what would be expected from a lidar sensor in rain or snow.
 We refer to the first noise model as \emph{outlier} and the second as \emph{spread}.
 Our \emph{outlier} removal experiments use the same noise configurations as PointCleanNet \cite{rakotosaona2020pointcleannet}, focusing on the four outlier ratios (10\%, 30\%, 60\%, 90\%) in their dataset.
 Our \emph{spread} denoising experiments use simulated inclement-weather lidar noise modeled on a similar experiment from PointCleanNet.
 For each point cloud, we randomly add 40k, 100k, 200k, or 500k noisy points within an axis-aligned bounding box, defined by padding along each of the $x$, $y$, and $z$ axes by 10 meters.

 We compare our \method{} method against PointCleanNet~\cite{rakotosaona2020pointcleannet}, PointCVaR~\cite{li2024pointcvar}, and nonlocal means (NLM)~\cite{nonlocalmeansforCT2017} as representative strong and diverse baselines for point cloud denoising.
 PointCleanNet uses a neural network for denoising, PointCVaR follows a statistical approach to reject outlier points, and nonlocal means averages structurally similar but disjoint 3D patches to reduce noise.
 Because \method{} and NLM are configured for voxel rather than point cloud denoising, for these methods we convert the noisy input point cloud into a $256^3$ voxel grid before denoising.
-After denoising, we convert the results from these voxel-based methods (\method{} and NLM) back into point clouds by placing points at the highest-intensity 100k voxel coordinates, to match the point-based denoisers (PointCleanNet and PointCVaR) which are configured to output 100k points.
+After denoising, we convert the denoised voxel grids from these methods back into point clouds by placing points at the highest-intensity 100k voxel coordinates, to match the point-based denoisers (PointCleanNet and PointCVaR) which are configured to output 100k points.
+For fairness, all voxel-based methods use the same voxelization and de-voxelization protocol, with full details provided in \Cref{point_cloud_denoising_appendix}.

 We report Chamfer Distance (CD)~\cite{levandowsky1971chamferdistance,achlioptas2018learningchamferdistance} in \Cref{tab:combined_ChamferL2} to quantify geometric consistency between denoised and ground truth point clouds.
 We find that \method{} is a robust point cloud denoiser for both types of noise and across all noise levels, extracting robust shape structure even under low SNR.
 Visual results are shown in \Cref{fig:spread_noise_visualization}.
-Additional quantitative evaluations under impulse noise and spread noise settings are reported in the Appendix (\Cref{tab:outlier_ChamferL2_2x2_levels,tab:spread_ChamferL2_2x2_levels}), further demonstrating the robustness and consistency of \method{} across a wide range of outlier corruption levels.
+Additional quantitative evaluations under outlier noise and spread noise settings are reported in the appendix (\Cref{tab:outlier_ChamferL2_2x2_levels,tab:spread_ChamferL2_2x2_levels}), further demonstrating the robustness and consistency of \method{} across a wide range of corruption levels.